-Don't worry, most people won't!
+Don't worry - most people won't!

-This is a huge problem because one is classed as medicinal here in Australia, and one is dietary - both come from the same plant, cannabis sativa, but breed for different products.
+This is a huge problem because one is classed as medicinal here in Australia, and one is dietary - both come from the same plant, cannabis Sativa, but breed for different products.

-Today we will clarify the differences, and impart you with up-to-date knowledge and terminology.
+Today we will clarify the differences and impart you with up-to-date knowledge and terminology.
 That way, you can make an educated purchase next time you're shopping for hemp products.

-Hemp Seed Oil is made by cold pressing the seed of the hemp plant, and has a wide variety of uses.
-It is rich in protein, omega oils, fibre and other essential nutrients; and despite coming from the cannabis plant, it won’t get you ‘high’.
+Hemp Seed Oil is made by cold pressing the hemp plant's seed and has a wide variety of uses.
+It is rich in protein, omega oils, fibre and other essential nutrients, and despite coming from the cannabis plant, it won’t get you ‘high’.

-Because of this, Hemp Seed Oil is the only type of oil from the cannabis plant that is completely legal in Australia.
+Thus, Hemp Seed Oil is the only type of oil from the cannabis plant that is completely legal in Australia.
 To pass quality control measures, all industrial hemp crops are tested by the State Agricultural Department to ensure THC levels meet strict legal requirements.

-Industrial hemp crops in Australia must not contain more than 1% THC - a law that varies slightly state to state.
+Industrial hemp crops in Australia must not contain more than 1% THC - a law that varies slightly from state to state.
 This ensures that no psychoactive effects are felt by people who consume hemp seed products.

 You'll also see some brands calling their products hemp oil - which is actually a little bit misleading...